 Deep Vein Thrombosis: Deep vein thrombosis (DVT) is a serious, life-threatening condition caused by a clot in a deep vein that moves through the bloodstream to cause an embolism—an often-fatal condition.

-As you can see, it is important that vein disease is evaluated and properly treated to avoid additional complications.
+As you can see, it is important that vein disease is evaluated and properly treated to avoid additional vein disease complications.
 At St. Louis Laser Vein Center, Dr. Thomas Wright and his staff are vein specialists and are here to properly diagnose and treat your individual case.
-Please call us for a consultation to help you get your vein issues treated and under control.
+Please call us for a consultation to help you get your vein issues and vein disease complications treated and under control.

 Photo Credit: https://en.wikipedia.org/wiki/Venous_ulcer